robertocandales/robertocandales/README.md

-# Hello, I'm Roberto! 👋
+# Hi there, I'm Roberto! 👋

-### Senior Software Engineer / Fullstack Web & Mobile Engineer
+### Electrical Engineer turned Fullstack Web & Mobile Engineer

-With a passion for building scalable web and mobile applications, I specialize in the React ecosystem.
-Leveraging advanced technologies like React.js, Next.js, and React Native, I deliver exceptional user experiences enhanced by sophisticated and responsive interfaces crafted with HTML, CSS, and modern preprocessors like Tailwind CSS.
-My proficiency extends to robust backend solutions using Node.js and implementing complex APIs with GraphQL and REST.
-My strong foundation in JavaScript, enriched by TypeScript, ensures reliable, maintainable, and scalable code.
-With a focus on both performance and aesthetics, I am dedicated to engineering intuitive user interfaces using Material UI, demonstrating my comprehensive command over full-stack development.
+I'm passionate about crafting scalable web and mobile applications with a focus on delivering exceptional user experiences.
+With a background in Electrical Engineering and years of experience in software development, I bring a unique blend of technical expertise and problem-solving skills to every project.

+## 🚀 Expertise

+My specialization lies in the React ecosystem, where I leverage cutting-edge technologies to create innovative solutions.
+Here's what I bring to the table:

+- **Frontend Mastery**: Proficient in React.js, Next.js, and React Native, I excel at building sophisticated and responsive interfaces that captivate users and drive engagement.

+- **Backend Brilliance**: My expertise extends to the backend, where I craft robust solutions using Node.js.
+I'm skilled in designing and implementing complex APIs with GraphQL and REST, ensuring seamless communication between frontend and backend systems.

+- **Fullstack Prowess**: With a solid foundation in HTML, CSS, JavaScript, and TypeScript, I develop maintainable, scalable, and performant code that meets the highest standards of quality and reliability.

+- **UI/UX Focus**: I prioritize user experience and interface design, utilizing tools like Material UI and Tailwind CSS to engineer intuitive and visually stunning UIs.

 ## 🔧 Technologies & Tools

 ![](https://img.shields.io/badge/Code-React.js-informational?style=flat&logo=react&logoColor=61DAFB&color=2bbc8a)
 ![](https://img.shields.io/badge/Code-Next.js-informational?style=flat&logo=next.js&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Code-React_Native-informational?style=flat&logo=react&logoColor=61DAFB&color=2bbc8a)